-Insolight participates together other 10 international partners in GRECO, in a pilot of the European Commission that aims to put into action the concepts of open science and responsible research and innovation for the development of socially responsible photovoltaic products.
+Insolight participates together with other 10 international partners in GRECO, in a pilot of the European Commission that aims to put into action the concepts of open science and responsible research and innovation for the development of socially responsible photovoltaic products.

 To demonstrate that the application of Open Science practices (and more broadly, Responsible Research and Innovation methodologies -RRI-) are the basis for obtaining research products aligned with the current society challenges and become a basic reference of how these materialize in all phases of an R&D project, are the two main objectives of GRECO (H2020-787289).
 This project is financed with € 3m and will last until May 31st, 2021.